-beyond vetements: get to know the other designer’s in georgian fashion’s new wave
+beyond vetements: get to know the other designers in georgian fashion’s new wave

 While all eyes are on Demna Gvasalia, a major fashion shift is happening in his native Georgia.
 Here’s the design talents you need to know about.

 The lack of infrastructure, particularly in terms of production, seems to be the most common concern for emerging designers in Georgia.
 MATÉRIEL uses the heritage of the Soviet textile industry to fill the niche.
 MATÉRIEL was created in 2012 on the foundations of House of Fashion, one of the biggest textile producers in the USSR, which dates back to 1949.
-"We provide designers with everything they need to create a collection: production facilities, raw materials, labour," a spokesman from MATÉRIEL commented.
+"We provide designers with everything they need to create a collection: production facilities, raw materials, labor," a spokesman from MATÉRIEL commented.
 "We can meet almost every need the designer might have."
-MATÉRIEL's collections are now sold in nine countries, and the company is currently working with 28-year old Tiko Paksashvili and her label Tiko Paksa, 29-year-old Aleksandre Akhalkatsishvili and 32-year-old Lika Chitaia.
+MATÉRIEL's collections are now sold in nine countries, and the company is currently working with 28-year old Tiko Paksashvili and her label Tiko Paksa, 29-year-old Aleksandre Akhalkatsishvili, and 32-year-old Lika Chitaia.

-At the same time, not everything in the Georgian fashion scene started with Demna Gvasalia.
+At the same time, not everything in the Georgian fashion scene started with Gvasalia.
 Gvantsa Janashia is among the pioneers of the industry, and still in the forefront of shaping its look with her take on contemporary femininity reimagined in a classic androgynous way.
 At the height of the West's obsession with 90s pop music and vintage pictures of Kate Moss, her work also reminds us that the 90s in Georgia were much darker times, which laid a foundation for the renaissance we're witnessing now.
-"I have been working in Georgia since the 90s", she recalls.
+"I have been working in Georgia since the 90s," she recalls.
 "Back then we were more enthusiastic and that was the main motivation for our future business.
-Georgia has experienced hard and dark times so the start was very hard, the fashion industry did not exist at all, designers were not able to realise their abilities.
-Bit by bit we have developed and I think that now we are a little part of the global fashion industry."
+Georgia has experienced hard and dark times so the start was very hard, the fashion industry did not exist at all, designers were not able to realize their abilities.
+Bit by bit we have developed, and I think that now we are a little part of the global fashion industry."

 Janashia is enthusiastic about the future, both because of designers and their growing audience.
 "Youngsters' taste has changed during the last years, they have their individual views about fashion.
-Nowadays you meet lots of indie, gothic, skaters, punk kids as well as classy lovers in the streets of Tbilisi," she adds.
-"They are the ones making the revolution in Georgian fashion".
+Nowadays you meet lots of indie, gothic, skaters, punk kids, as well as classy lovers in the streets of Tbilisi," she adds.
+"They are the ones making the revolution in Georgian fashion."

 Text Anastasiia Fedorova